Owner's equity: formula, examples and how it works

 For strategic decisions, focus on:

-• P&L statement: Shows operational performance
+- P&L statement: review this to understand operational performance

 Track your business equity with confidence